unstoppablecarl/downsync/src/markdown/downsync-rules.md

 | Urban        |          | Yes         |
 | Rough Ground | -2"      |             |

-#### Concealing Area Terrain
+#### Concealing Area Terrain And LOS

-Units can see through all concealing area terrain within 6".
-Units can see through up to 2" of concealing area terrain from greater than 6" away.
-A Unit can never see completely through concealing area terrain from one side of it to the other without being in the area terrain.
+For LOS purposes, Units can see through all concealing area terrain within 6" and can see through up to 2" of concealing area terrain from greater than 6" away.

 #### Buildings